WE ARE IMMIGRANTS, PIONEERS, FARMERS AND ENTREPRENEURS.

-Dan Martinez Jr. - Co-founder, co-owner and CFO of Berryessa Gap Vineyards, purchased the Coble Ranch for vineyard sites in 1998 with co-owner Santiago Moreno.
+Co-founder, co-owner and CFO of Berryessa Gap Vineyards, purchased the Coble Ranch for vineyard sites in 1998 with co-owner Santiago Moreno.
 Dan also acts as President of Martinez Orchards, Inc. growing prunes, walnuts, grapes and grapevine rootstock.
 Dan graduated from Cal Poly, San Luis Obispo in 1992 with a BS in Agricultural Engineering.
 He worked for three years designing irrigation systems for Golden State Irrigation in Stockton, CA before returning to the family farm in Winters.
 Dan is currently a Board Member of the National Grape and Wine Initiative; California Fruit Tree, Nut Tree and Grapevine Improvement Advisory Board; and the National Grape Clean Plant Network.
-Dan served as former Mayor of the City of Winters with a deep sense of generational commitment to his community.
+Dan served as Mayor of the City of Winters with a deep sense of generational commitment to his community.

-Corinne Martinez – Co-owner of Berryessa Gap Vineyards.
+Co-owner, President & COO of Berryessa Gap Vineyards.
 Siblings Dan and Corinne Martinez are proud of their family farming heritage and Berryessa Gap Vineyards, one of the first wineries in historic downtown Winters.
-She is active in the Winters community on the Board of Directors for the Winter's Downtown Business Association, Board of Directors for Visit Yolo, and is founder and member of Roots to Wine, a not-for-profit mutual benefit marketing association for regional wineries in Yolo and Solano Counties.
-Corinne graduated from UC Berkeley in 1985 with a BA in English and earned her MBA in Strategy and Marketing from the University of Chicago’s Booth School of Business.
-She retired in 2020 from Microsoft Corporation where she led a global center of excellence for its Enterprise Services Business.
-Corinne is responsible for a worldwide center of excellence staffed by Microsoft consultants.
+She is active in the Winters community on the Board of Directors for the Winter's Downtown Business Association, Board of Directors for Visit Yolo, and is founder and member of Yolo County Vineyard & Winery Association, a not-for-profit mutual benefit marketing association for regional wineries.
+Corinne graduated from UC Berkeley with a BA in English and earned her MBA in Strategy and Marketing from the University of Chicago’s Booth School of Business.
+She retired in 2020 from Microsoft Corporation where she led a global center of excellence for its Enterprise Services Business, concluding a highly-accomplished career in technology.